-Before you run a vishing test, make sure you've added your users' direct phone numbers to the console.
-You can find this number in the Phone Number field of our users' profiles.
-You can also add a mobile phone number if desired.
+Before you run a vishing test, you will need to add your users' phone numbers to KMSAT.
+You can add phone numbers in the Phone Number field of our users' profiles.

 For users located in the United States, area codes are required for a vishing call to be successful.
 Our system will be able to determine the phone number of the user and dial correctly based on any of the following formatting options: